Zinc anodes, also known as sacrificial anodes, play a key role in the maintenance of your boat.

 The Advantages of Aluminum Anodes

 There are a few reasons why many manufacturers and boaters use aluminum anodes over zinc or magnesium anodes.

 - In recent years, aluminum has dropped in price, making it a more attractive choice for manufacturers when installing sacrificial anodes onto their new vessels, engines, strainers, heat exchangers, etc.

-- Zinc protects well in salt, fair in brackish and a little in fresh.
-Aluminum protects well in salt, good in the upper levels of brackish waters, but not so good in the lower levels of brackish, and decent in fresh.
+- Zinc anodes protect well in salt, fair in brackish and a little in fresh.
+Aluminum anodes protect well in salt, good in the upper levels of brackish waters, but not so good in the lower levels of brackish, and decent in fresh.
 However, aluminum passifies (films over with oxide coating) quicker than zinc.
 If cleaning occurs on a regular basis, aluminum will work.
 If not, the aluminum anode can become “passified”, rendering it useless.

-- EPA reports have suggested that sacrificial anodes using magnesium, and secondly, aluminum, are more environmentally-friendly than zinc, however any environmental effect is minimal even worst case scenario with zinc.
+- EPA reports have suggested that sacrificial anodes using magnesium, and secondly, aluminum anodes are more environmentally-friendly than zinc anodes, however any environmental effect is minimal even worst case scenario with zinc.
 (Note: This is referring to National Pollutant Discharge Elimination System (NPDES) Vessel General Permit (VGP) with vessels over 79′ long*).

 With that being said, if you are a boater who frequents brackish waters, or switches often between fresh and saltwater, you should consider an aluminum anode as your sacrificial anode.
 It is cheaper, lives a longer life, and can handle the switch between different water types better than the other metals.
 We carry aluminum anodes, here…

 If keeping your boat in saltwater only, take note of your location: in very warm tropic waters, higher water temperatures create more dissolved oxygen which increases corrosion rates and anodes have more demand on them, resulting in a much shorter life expectancy.